edwardmcleodjones/theia-fdc3/NOTES.md

 - `cd` into the new extension folder and run `npm install` to install its dependencies.
 (Yes, npm install, even though the main repo uses yarn.
 Each Theia extension is its own npm package, so it needs its own `node_modules` folder, and `npm install` installs just the extensions packages.
 Yarn calls the workspace install which takes all workspace packages into account and takes ages...).

 You may need to use `npm install --force` if you run into dependency resolution issues.
+This should be fixed with the additional React ranges added to: `theia-extensions\product\package.json` though.

-Note that if using npm you'll also need to run `yarn` in the root folder to update the lockfile after doing any `npm install` commands in extension folders.
+Note that if using npm you'll also need to run `yarn` in the root folder to update the lockfile after doing **any** `npm install` commands in extension folders.
+Annoying, as it insists on building all the binaries as well each time...

 - Add it as a dependency to the Browser and/or Electron app's `package.json` files, e.g. in `applications/browser/package.json`: